djeada/Parallel-And-Concurrent-Programming/README.md

 ### Child processes

+The process that spawns new processes is referred to as the parent process.
+The processes that have been spawned are known as child processes.

 The parent processe may:

-- wait for it
+- wait till it's child is finished;
-- it may need to check on its status and see if it's still running
+- check on the child's condition (it may be running, sleeping, stopped, or zombie);
-- it may want to communicate with it and get some data back from it
+- it may want to communicate with the child and request some data back from it;
-- if it's just taking too long I might just need to kill it
+- if it's taking too long, it may may just need to kill the child.

 #### Zombie Process

-A zombie process is one that has completed its execution but still has an entry in the process table to report to its parent process.
-Before being deleted from the process table, a child process always becomes a zombie.
-The parent process reads the child process's exit status and removes the child process entry from the process table.

-The zombie isn't occupying any significant memory or resources, it's (effectively) only an exit status waiting to be delivered.
+A zombie process is one that has finished running but still has an entry in the process table to report to its parent process.
+A child process always becomes a zombie before being removed from the process table.
+The parent process reads the exit status of the child process and removes the child process entry from the process table.
+The zombie isn't taking up much memory or resources; it's just an exit status waiting to be delivered.
+However, too many zombies might significantly slow down the system.

 #### Orphan Process

-An orphan process is one that no longer exists because its parent process has ended or been terminated without waiting for its child process to finish.

-An orphan is a live, running process just like any other -- it just has a peculiar name.
+An orphan process is one whose parent process has finished execution or been terminated without waiting for its child process to finish.
+An orphan is alive and running, just like any other process; it just has a peculiar name.

 ### Communication between processes